mrhouzlane/1man1vote/README.md

 ### Problem

+ - Sybil attack resilience — it is hard to keep track of valid voters.
+ - High fees to express an opinion.
  - Scalability : using a "list" of voters could be very expensive if we consider a country with millions of voters
  - token holders don't have real "control" over their tokens.